|Name of Program

 |Fees and Taxes||

-Beverage manufacturer fee (all inclusive of handling fees, processing fees, etc.): Between 9.9 to 10.6¢
+Beverage manufacturer fee (all inclusive of handling fees, processing fees, etc.): Average of 11.6¢

 |Unreclaimed Deposits||Remains with retailers|

 |Reclamation System||Deposit at container refund points|

 Queensland's container refund scheme, Containers for Change, began on 1 November 2018 with 230 collection points.
 In addition to reducing beverage litter in the jurisdiction, the scheme seeks to provide benefits to social enterprises, communities, and regional and remote areas by creating new job, recycling and fundraising opportunities.

 The Queensland Government appointed non-profit group Container Exchange (CoEx) as the Product Responsibility Organisation (PRO), to develop and run the container refund scheme in Queensland.
 They are responsible for ensuring that an effective and efficient scheme operates in Queensland, and that there is convenient and statewide access to container refund points.
-Major recyling companies TOMRA and Envirobank are running the collection sites that people may go to for depositing their containers.
+Major recyling companies TOMRA and Envirobank help run some collection sites that people may go to deposit their containers.